 In a research survey aimed at Punjabi communities, we ascertained that 75% of respondents turn to faith at times of mental health difficulties.
 To this end, it is imperative that faith centres are empowered with awareness,e education and support to meet the needs of their congregations.

-We are currently supporting two gurdware – Sikh centres for faith and society – to develop more effective mental health support infrastructure, a more mental health literate congregation and, further, volunteers with increased confidence at approaching mental health crisis situations.
+To date, we have supported two Gurdware – Sikh centres for socio-spiritual development- to shape effective mental health support infrastructure, a more mental health literate congregation and, further, volunteers with increased confidence at approaching mental health crisis situations.

-With Gurdwara Sahib Woolwich, we have helped local volunteers in delivering an introductory mental health awareness talk in both Punjabi and English, involving individuals from Sikh Your Mind, Basics of Sikhi, and JKL Therapy.
+With Gurdwara Sahib Woolwich, we delivered an introductory mental health awareness talk in both Punjabi and English to the congregation, involving individuals from Sikh Your Mind, Basics of Sikhi, and JKL Therapy.

 Following this talk, we formed a small working group to help organise the next-steps, which took the form of a 1-day Mental Health Champion training delivered by a local instructor to increase our volunteer base.

 Similarly, with Guru Nanak Gurdwara, Bradford, we have worked with local volunteers to deliver an introductory mental health awareness talk in both Punjabi and English.
-We are currently working with volunteers to decide on next-steps, drawing on feedback from the initial talk and a needs assessment taken of the local community.
+Volunteers then undertook further training in mental health awareness delivered by a brilliant local organisation.
+Taraki are continuing to support this group with supporting their local community.